mcellteam/cellblender_tutorials/getting_started.rst

 .. image:: http://www.mcell.psc.edu/tutorials/tutimg/main/getting_started/select_top.png

 Under the **Define Surface Regions** panel, click the **Assign** button (*remember that you might need to scroll down to see the new buttons added*).

+.. image:: http://www.mcell.psc.edu/tutorials/tutimg/main/getting_started/assign.png

 After clicking the **Assign** button, those top two faces will now have the "**top**" surface region assigned to them.
 They won't look any different, but they're now "tagged" with the name "top" which MCell can use to reference them.

-.. image:: http://www.mcell.psc.edu/tutorials/tutimg/main/getting_started/assign.png

-With the cursor over the **3D View Editor**, hit **Tab** to change back into **Object Mode** (or enter Object Mode via the "Mode" selection control).
+We're done editing individual faces, so switch back to object mode by placing the cursor in **3D View Editor** and hitting the **Tab** key (or switch back to Object Mode via the "Mode" selection control below the 3D View Editor).

 .. _set_parameters: